MicrosoftDocs/Dynamics-365-Operations.is-is/articles/fin-ops-core/dev-itpro/data-entities/dual-write/bootstrap-company-data.md

 namespace BootstrapCompany
 {
     /// <summary>
-    /// Application to bootstrap the company field on existing records in CDS in preparation for integration to Finance and Operations.
+    /// Application to bootstrap the company field on existing rows in CDS in preparation for integration to Finance and Operations.
     /// </summary>
     /// <remarks>
     /// This application assumes that the target companies already exist in the CDS environment in the cdm_Company table and are
     /// identified by their company code.
-It also assumes that the current owning business unit of each record should be used
+It also assumes that the current owning business unit of each row should be used
     /// to categorize by company.
 This logic can easily be updated to utilize alternate sources of categorization including
-    /// custom entities, teams, custom fields on tables, or any other data.
+    /// custom tables, teams, custom fields on tables, or any other data.
 This code is provided only as a sample.
     ///
     /// To utilize this code, update each of the locations currently denoted with a TODO statement.
     ///